shamansir/shamansir.github.io/Blog/blog-en/2007-09-15-ant-tomcat-redeploying.md

 ---
-title: "Redeploying an Application to Tomcat with Ant"
+layout: post.html
-author: Anton Kotenko
+title: Redeploying an Application to Tomcat with Ant
-publishDate: 2007-09-15T12:38:00
+datetime: 15 Sep 2007 12:38
-draft: false
+tags: [ tomcat, ant, java ]
 ---

 The process of out project development has one drawback, which is common to many serious J2EE-projects: after applying changes to the code code and further recompilation, a server do not catches a new version automatically, but requires stoping it, cleaning cache, restarting it again and then, redeploying a package.